All Fall Down (1962 film)

-All Fall Down is a 1962 American drama film, adapted from the novel All Fall Down (1960) by James Leo Herlihy, the author of Midnight Cowboy (1965).
+All Fall Down is a 1962 American drama film, adapted from the novel All Fall Down (1960) by James Leo Herlihy, who later wrote Midnight Cowboy (1965).
 John Frankenheimer directed and John Houseman produced.
 The screenplay was adapted by playwright William Inge and the film starred Eva Marie Saint and Warren Beatty.
 Upon its release, the film was a minor box-office hit.
 Together with her performance in Frankenheimer's The Manchurian Candidate (1962), Angela Lansbury (who played a destructively manipulative mother in both films) won the year's National Board of Review Award for Best Supporting Actress.
 The film was entered in the 1962 Cannes Film Festival.

 Plot

-Berry-Berry Willart (Beatty) is a young, handsome hedonistic drifter who has no trouble living off the women of all ages he seduces.
+Berry-Berry Willart is a hedonistic drifter in his 20s who has no trouble living off the women of all ages he seduces.
 When the women become too attached to him, his charm turns sadistic and frequently lands him in jail for battery.
-Berry-Berry is always on the road far from home, rarely seen by his drunken father Ralph (Karl Malden), his adoring but controlling and manipulative mother, Annabel (Angela Lansbury), or his sixteen-year-old brother Clinton (Brandon deWilde).
+Berry-Berry is always on the road far from home, rarely seen by his drunken father Ralph, his mother Annabel, or his sixteen-year-old brother Clinton.

-The story follows Clinton, who idolizes Berry-Berry, despite having to bail him out of jail in Florida, and later accompanying Ralph to Western Union to wire bail money when Berry-Berry is arrested a second time for beating up a woman.
-Remarks by Ralph indicate this isn't the first time he's wired bail money for Berry-Berry.
+Clinton idolizes Berry-Berry, despite having to bail him out of jail in Florida, and later accompany Ralph to Western Union to wire bail money when Berry-Berry is arrested a second time for beating up a woman.
+Remarks by Ralph indicate this is not the first time he has wired bail money for Berry-Berry.

-Clinton is infatuated with Echo O'Brien (Eva Marie Saint), the 31-year-old daughter of a family friend who stays with them when she visits town.
-Though beautiful, Echo has never married, and is getting over the suicide of her troubled long-time boyfriend over a year before.
-She is friendly toward the much younger Clinton, referring to him affectionately as "my guy."
+Clinton is infatuated with Echo O'Brien, the 31-year-old daughter of a family friend who stays with them when she visits town.
+Echo has never married, and is getting over the suicide of her troubled long-time boyfriend over a year before.
+She is friendly toward the much younger Clinton, referring to him affectionately as "my guy".

-But when she meets Berry-Berry, there's an instant mutual attraction between them, and they abruptly leave a family backyard cookout that evening to be alone together.
+But when she meets Berry-Berry, there is an instant mutual attraction between them, and they leave a family backyard cookout that evening to be alone together.

 Berry-Berry asks Clinton for permission to be with Echo, saying that he wants her and she wants him, but acknowledging that Clinton saw her first.
-He says he'll back off if Clinton doesn't give the okay.
+He says he will back off if Clinton does not give the okay.
 Clinton, knowing he has no real chance with Echo, tells Berry-Berry to treat her nice.